About

 • Make sure griddle is hot (medium heat) before adding oil or butter to pan, then follow with batter.

-• You’ll know when the pancakes are ready to be flipped once the edges start to raise and bubble.
+• You’ll know when the pancakes are ready to be flipped once the edges start to rise and bubble.
 Once flipped, the other side should only need about another 2-3 minutes.

-If you make this recipe, be sure to leave a comment and review below!
+If you make this Healthy Pumpkin Pancakes recipe, be sure to leave a comment and review on the blog!
 I love hearing from you, and it helps others learn more about the recipe too!
+Xx Ashley

 Healthy Pumpkin Pancakes